-We have reached our first hostel and taking the time to post update of the first week.
+We have reached our first hostel and taking the time to post an update of the first week.

 Flip Flop Kickoff Friday & Saturday